fiatconnect/specification/fiatconnect-api.md

 This endpoint allows a user to initiate a new transfer in request.
 The server MUST support idempotency keys, and MUST NOT accept any requests which lack them.
 If a user provides a `fiatAccountId` that refers to an account they have on file that is allowed for the transfer, and the transfer parameters are acceptable, and the user has non-expired KYC on file, and a quote with a matching `quoteId` exists for the user and has not expired, the server MUST respond with an HTTP `200` and initiate the transfer.
-For the transfer, the quote with `quoteId` MUST be honored, meaning the same exchange rate and fees that were issued with the original quote MUST be used.
+For the transfer, the quote with `quoteId` MUST be honored, meaning the same exchange rate and fees that were issued with the original quote MUST be used, as well as the amount, fiat type, and crypto type.

 When a new transfer is initiated, the server MUST generate a transfer ID that the client can use to monitor the progress of the transfer.
 If the client has enabled webhooks, and the server supports them, the server
 MUST call the user-specified webhook before returning an HTTP `200`.
 The response body MUST contain a `transferAddress`, indiciating the address that the provider will